jberggg/fs2-spa-router/README.md

 When navigating from within the SPA app, the path and state is pushed to the *History API*.
-When the user presses the back button, the router will receive the previous path and state from the *History API* which then can be used  to reconstruct the view the user wants to navigate to.
+When the user presses the back button, the router will receive the previous path and state from the *History API* which then can be used  to reconstruct the view the user wants to navigate back to.
 The library makes no assumption about the state pushed to and received from the *History Api*.
 Thus it can be anything you want [as long as](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API):

 > The state object can be anything that can be serialized.